Mara-Li/discord-dicelette/README.md

 > [!NOTE]
 > If multiple thread logs are found, the bot will use the most recent and archive the others.

 The commands can also work in threads.
 In this case, the bot will just send the result in it.
+This result can be found in channels whose name begins with `🎲`.

 It is also possible to create a new thread with the command [Create a new scene](#create-a-new-scene).